 We work closely with the crematoriums and can let you know if they are able to live stream or record services.
 This may be beneficial so the service can be shared with wider family and friends, via a private web link.

-The situation is changing regularly and if there are any further limitations to the services we can offer, we will work with you and your loved ones to address this.
+The situation is changing regularly and if there are any limitations to the services we can offer, we will work with you and your loved ones to address this.

 Keeping you informed